symbioquine/farmOS_wfs/README.md

 ### Why is this useful?

 The farmOS_wfs module allows bidirectional integration between farmOS and GIS with farmOS as the "source of truth" for asset data.
 This means complex mapping/geospatial tasks can be accomplished using QGIS and always up-to-date data directly from farmOS.
-Without farmOS_wfs doing something similar would involve importing/exporting data between farmOS/GIS formats which would make it hard to maintain a single authoritative data model.
+Without farmOS_wfs, doing something similar would involve importing/exporting data between farmOS/GIS formats which would make it hard to maintain a single authoritative data model.

+### Why are the different geometries surfaced as separate feature types (layers)?

+farmOS allows any asset to have arbitrary geometry or even collections of geometries, however QGIS - and I believe most GIS tools - expect the geometry of features in a feature type to be homogeneous.
+The WFS specification does allow for features with geometry types like GeometryCollection or MultiGeometry, but then these wouldn't be easily viewable or editable. farmOS_wfs therefore makes the pragmatic choice of serving different geometry types as separate layers.

+### Why are some fields prefixed with two underscores (e.g. "__uuid")?

+These are fields which farmOS/Drupal reports as read-only.
+Attempts to set values for such fields is not permitted through farmOS_wfs and will produce an error.
+Generally these fields are also populated automatically which means they may change as a result of committing changes via farmOS_wfs, but the new value will not appear until the feature is next fetched from farmOS.

 ### Why can't I delete certain assets?